Romes8/AIgs/README.md

 Required python version 3.10

-To run start new training install required packages, then inside of pcgrl-updated folder run `python train.py` you can change representation type by setting `representation` argument in main function.
+To run new training install required packages, then inside of pcgrl-updated folder run `python train.py` you can change representation type by setting `representation` argument in main function.
 To continue training, update `load_dir` to the path of a model you want to continue training.